nabeelmsft/percept/adt/apps/TwinsUpdateFunctionApp/README.md

 ## Overview

-In this post we will see how easy it is to consume Azure Digital Twin data from Azure IoT Hub by Azure Digital Twins.
+In this post we will see how easy it is to consume Azure Digital Twin data using Azure Function through Azure Event Hubs.

 ## Data Flow